The sinking of RMS Titanic

 The collision caused the ship’s hull plates to buckle inwards and opened five of her sixteen watertight compartments to the sea; the ship gradually filled with water.
 Meanwhile, passengers and some crew members were evacuated in lifeboats, many of which were launched only partly loaded.

 Designer hubris1.
 The Titanic was famously described by its operator as “practically unsinkable”, because its hull was separated into sixteen “watertight” compartments using remotely activated watertight doors.
 If the hull were to be penetrated, that compartment would be closed to prevent propagation to other parts of the vessel.
-At worst, this design was assumed to enable the ship to sink very slowly and allow passengers to evacuate with time to spare.
+In the worst case, this design was assumed to enable the ship to sink very slowly and allow passengers to evacuate with time to spare.
 However, these compartments were not really watertight, as they did not possess a roof section (making the bulkheads higher would have reduced interior space and made the ship less comfortable for passengers).
 When the iceberg sliced through the hull of the first six compartments, a chain reaction began of the watertight bulkhead filling up, then flooding the compartment beside it.

 The ship also did not have a double hull, but only a double bottom, as a money-saving measure.